Strategic Advisory Group

 Since starting at QUB he has attracted research funding of over £4 million from UK research councils and government.
 He has also served on ESRC research commissioning panels and is an experienced reviewer for UK and international research councils.
 Shuttleworth currently advises UK statistical agencies on the develop and use of the Census and other official data.
 In this work strand, and under his NILS remit, he is interested in democratising and widening the use of official data and using them to solve problems.

-Alistair Stewart is Head of Public Engagement at Queen's University.
+Alistair Stewart is Director of Civic Engagement at Queen's University.